Maximize success with small business B2B lead management strategies

 Create a scoring model that combines fit, including ICP fit, company size, and role, and intent, such as pages visited, emails opened, and forms completed.
 High scores should trigger rapid sales follow-up.

-Get a couple key qualifier questions early: budget range, timeline, through forms, discovery calls.
-Don’t oversell the initial contact.
+Get a few key qualifier questions in early, such as budget range and timeline, through forms or discovery calls.
+Don’t overcomplicate the first interaction.

 Use your CRM or marketing automation to automatically qualify based on behavior, then route only sales-ready leads.